 District Council of Mount Remarkable

-The resident workers in District Council of Mount Remarkable have a lower proportion of people using public transport to get to work than South Australia.
+Within District Council of Mount Remarkable, there is a lower proportion of resident All industries workers using public transport to get to work than the South Australia workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport District Council of Mount Remarkable's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.